f5devcentral/f5-velos-training/docs/introduction.rst

   :align: center
   :scale: 40%

 The diagram above is somewhat simplified as it shows a single software stack for the Kubernetes control plane.
 In reality there are multiple instances that run on the system controllers.
-There is a software stack for the system controllers themselves which provides CLI, GUI, and API management for the controllers as well chassis partition (A grouping of blades) lifecycle management.
+There is a software stack for the system controllers themselves which provides CLI, GUI, and API management for the controllers as well as chassis partition (a grouping of blades) lifecycle management.
 There is also a unique stack for every chassis partition in the system.
 This software stack resides on the system controllers and can fail over from one controller to the other for added redundancy.
 It provides the CLI, GUI, and API functions for the chassis partition, as well as support for the networking services such as stpd, lldpd, lacpd, that get deployed as workloads on the blades.

-The Kubernetes (K8S) control plane is responsible for deploying workloads to the blades.
+The Kubernetes control plane is responsible for deploying workloads to the blades.
 This would happen when tenants or **chassis partitions** (see next section) are configured.
 We won’t get too deep into the Kubernetes architecture as its not required to manage the VELOS chassis.
-Knowing that there is a Kubernetes platform layer will help you understand as F5 introduces exciting new features in the future.
+Know that the Kubernetes platform layer that will allow F5 to introduce exciting new features in the future, but F5 will continue to provide abstracted interfaces for ease of management.
 By leveraging microservices and containers, F5 may be able to introduce new options such as shared multitenancy and dynamic scaling in the future.
 This is something that was not supported on VIPRION.

 ------------------
 Chassis Partitions
 ------------------

 Another exciting new feature is the notion of grouping multiple VELOS blades together to form “mini VIPRIONS” within the same VELOS chassis.
 This will allow for another layer of isolation in addition to tenancy (similar to vCMP guests) that VIPRION didn’t support.
+This could be used to separate production from dev/test environments or to provide different security zones for different classes of applications.
 Within a VELOS chassis an administrator can group together one or more blades to form a chassis partition.
 A chassis may contain multiple chassis partitions and a blade may belong to only one chassis partition at a time.
 The minimum unit for a chassis partition is one blade and the maximum is 8 blades within the CX410 chassis.

 **Note: Chassis partitions are not related to TMOS admin partitions which are typically used to provide admin separation within a TMOS instance.**